StiflerDante/Apache_airflow_stepik/README.md

-﻿# This is a rep for Apache Airflow trainining
+﻿# Apache Airflow training

-Stepik course
+This is a rep for Apache Airflow training on stepik